samsbaxter/L1JetEnergyCorrections/README.md

 # cd latex; make
 ```

+- **WARNING:** in CMSSW_7_4_5 and later, `L1RCTProducer` uses the new AMC13 FED IDs for HF.
+So if you run over Spring15 MC or earlier, you'll need to change the FEDs back, or end up with nothing in the HF: https://github.com/cms-sw/cmssw/commit/8b127a6660bdb557ccc2241db022687d3c2936d0

 ## Basic concept

 The following is a conceptual outline of the method that is used to calibrate jet energies.